Editing is essential for professional creative

 consistency in how elements such as times, numbers and

-dates are formatted.
-It flags up and suggests changes where
+such as whilst v while.
+It flags up and suggests changes

-Feedback customers come to us for this service only.
-Sometimes
+Feedback customers come to us for this service either prior

 Poor grammar, spelling and punctuation